Brian Cain

 TASTED 4/19/24

 We were invited over to my sister and brother in law’s for a dinner party and we volunteered to bring the wine for the entrée which was beef Wellington.
 I brought a trio of 2009, 2015, and 2019 Chateau Beaumont Haut Medoc Cru Bourgeois Superieur Bordeaux FRANCE (13.5% abv) about $20 for the current vintage all of which were about a 50/50 Cabernet Sauvignon / Merlot blend some with a bit of Petite Verdot.
 As expected, the 2009 was ready to drink.
 I feared that it might still be too young because it had zero sediment.
 Normally, the wine throws a fair amount when it is mature.
 The color was still rich and dark with just a tad of transparency on the meniscus.
 It came across as super mellow both with lush mature fruit in the nose as well as a velvety texture.
 The nose is a classic combination of cedar and black currant with a significant dose of toasted oak starting to emerge giving the wine a deliciously accent of chocolate and maybe even toffee.
 The 2015 actually tasted about the same but even though it was all there nothing seemed nearly as harmonious and completely compelling as the 2009.
 Perhaps due to its youth, the 2015 did have a certain plumpness that made it very enjoyable though the oak complexity seemed to be masked by the more prominent fruit.
-The 2019 was the least liked by most of the guest though George like the 2015 the least.
+The 2019 was the least liked by most of the guests though George liked the 2015 the least.
 To me what made the 2015 enjoyable in spite of its youth, fresh plump fruitiness, was absent from the 2019.
 I’m not sure if it just needs a bit of time or if it is not as generously fruity vintage as the other two.
 By comparison, I would say the 2019 was lighter and dare I say thinner than either the 2009 or the 2015.
 It just seemed to have less weight and depth.
 All nice wines nonetheless.
 Like many of these exercises, it would be hard to say that if tasted blind I would have guessed that the wines had a ten year spread with the oldest at fifteen years old.

 TASTED 2/13/2024